 In this class we will conduct experiments in craft through color production, typographic composition, and computation—leading to a creative apex of architecturally inspired fabrications.
 Grounded in practical skill building, functional ideation, and critical craft making.
 Push the limits of graphic design fabrication—breaking some established rules and leaving a trail of epistemological scaffolding for creative making.

-GRA 0104 - Toolbox for Social Engagement
+GRA 0126 - Design for Social Change

 We sat down with Graduate Program Director Jeannie Simms and MFA students Jamie Kay and Kimberly Barnes, for a discussion on contemporary art practice through the lens of their experiences at SMFA.